Kunming Yunnan, China Travel Guide

 Its strategic location rendered it a gateway for trade and cultural exchange, drawing merchants, scholars, and settlers from various parts of China and elsewhere.
 During the Ming and Qing Dynasties, the city underwent substantial development, with fortifications, temples, and residential areas expanding.
 The Golden Temple, a magnificent bronze structure, confirms the architectural and metallurgical prowess of that era.

-The 20th century brought new chapters to Kunming's history.
+The twentieth century brought new chapters to Kunming's history.
 During World War II, it acted as a refuge for many Chinese universities and intellectuals, becoming a center for intellectual and artistic life.
-It also became a logistical hub for the Allied forces, specifically for the Burma Road, which supplied China during the war.
+It additionally became a logistical hub for the Allied forces, specifically for the Burma Road, which supplied China during the war.
 This period brought international attention and a flow of diverse influences to the city.

 Stone Forest and Western Hills.